MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-sequence-details-connected-records.md

 ---
 title: "View details of sequence and its connected records | MicrosoftDocs"
-description: "Use the sequence page to view the details of a sequence and its connected records in sales accelerator." ms.date: 01/11/2021 ms.topic: article
+description: "Use the sequence page to view the details of a sequence and its connected records in sales accelerator in Dynamics 365 Sales." ms.date: 01/11/2021 ms.topic: article
 author: udaykirang